bencoder/js13k-2019/README.md

 This is the year 2413,
 humanity is enslaved by an alien race for more than two centuries already.

-You are an AI weaponized virus built to infiltrate their network and deactivate all power generators and weapon systems.
+You are an AI weaponized virus built to infiltrate the alien network and deactivate all power generators and weapon systems.

 The alien antivirus will detect and delete you after 13 seconds.